mattmcwru/RPi-Pico-Projects/README.md

 ## Software Development Breadboard Setup

-This breadboard setup simplifies basic development on the Pico by enabling program loading and debugging using the OpenGDB toolset with [PicoProbe](https://blog.smittytone.net/2021/02/05/how-to-debug-a-raspberry-pi-pico-with-a-mac-swd/).
+This breadboard setup simplifies basic development on the Pico by enabling program loading and debugging using the OpenOCD toolset with [PicoProbe](https://blog.smittytone.net/2021/02/05/how-to-debug-a-raspberry-pi-pico-with-a-mac-swd/).

 ![PicoProbe Development Breadboard](images/PiPicoDevBreadboard.jpg)